Pre-training on Synthetic Driving Data for Trajectory Prediction: Abstract

 \section{Abstract}

 Accumulating substantial volumes of real-world driving data proves pivotal in the realm of trajectory forecasting for autonomous driving.
 Given the heavy reliance of current trajectory forecasting models on data-driven methodologies, we aim to tackle the challenge of learning general trajectory forecasting representations under limited data availability.
-We propose to augment both HD maps and trajectories and apply pre-training strategies on top of them.
-Specifically, we take advantage of graph representations of HD-map and apply vector transformations to reshape the maps, to easily enrich the limited number of scenes.
-Additionally, we employ a rule-based model to generate trajectories based on augmented scenes; thus enlarging the trajectories beyond the collected real ones.
+We propose a pipeline-level solution to mitigate the issue of data scarcity in trajectory forecasting.
+The solution is composed of two parts: firstly, we adopt HD map augmentation and trajectory synthesis for generating driving data, and then we learn representations by pre-training on them.
+Specifically, we apply vector transformations to reshape the maps, and then employ a rule-based model to generate trajectories on both original and augmented scenes; thus enlarging the driving data without collecting additional real ones.
 To foster the learning of general representations within this augmented dataset, we comprehensively explore the different pre-training strategies, including extending the concept of a Masked AutoEncoder (MAE) for trajectory forecasting.
-Extensive experiments demonstrate the effectiveness of our data expansion and pre-training strategies, which outperform the baseline prediction model by large margins, \emph{e.g.} 5.04\%, 3.84\% and 8.30\% in terms of $MR_6$, $minADE_6$ and $minFDE_6$.
+Without bells and whistles, our proposed pipeline-level solution is general, simple, yet effective: we conduct extensive experiments to demonstrate the effectiveness of our data expansion and pre-training strategies, which outperform the baseline prediction model by large margins, \emph{e.g.} 5.04\%, 3.84\% and 8.30\% in terms of $MR_6$, $minADE_6$ and $minFDE_6$.
+The pre-training dataset and the codes for pre-training and fine-tuning are released at \url{https://github.com/yhli123/Pretraining_on_Synthetic_Driving_Data_for_Trajectory_Prediction}.